 Credit unions have been making member-business loans (MBLs) since their inception in the early 1900s.
 In the first 90 years of their existence, there was no cap on business lending.
-The current cap was imposed by Congress in the Credit Union Membership Access Act of 1998 (CUMAA) and limits most credit unions to lending no more than 12.25% of their assets to small businesses without any economic, safety and soundness or historical rationale.
-Credit unions could lend an additional $13 billion to small businesses, helping them create over 146,000 new jobs in the first year after enactment if Congress increases the statutory cap on credit union business lending.
+The current cap was imposed by Congress in the Credit Union Membership Access Act of 1998 (CUMAA), and limits most credit unions to lending no more than 12.25% of their assets to small businesses without any economic, safety and soundness or historical rationale.
+Credit unions could lend an additional $16 billion to small businesses, helping them create nearly 150,000 new jobs in the first year after enactment if Congress increases the statutory cap on credit union business lending.
 This can be done without costing the taxpayers a dime and without increasing the size of government.
 Credit unions do not need taxpayer assistance to encourage them to do more business lending; credit unions only need authority from Congress.

 Member Business Lending Talking Points

 A one-page document which contains talking points in support increased member business lending authority for credit unions.

 Small Business Coalition Letter of Support